 - The kitchen is the most important area of the house for most people.
 So, in order to feel comfortable in it, unpack your utensils and appliances, buy some groceries and start preparing some favorite meals and spend a pleasant time with your family.
 Eating out and ordering food may be an acceptable solution for the first few days in the new house.
 However, it is recommended to start cooking as soon as possible in order to get comfortable in your own kitchen.

 - Some people pay special attention to the bathrooms.
 Although the bathroom is fully equipped, you can enrich it with some nice towels, interesting shower-curtains, and similar items and you’ll make a new place feel like home.

 - Arrange your closet as soon as possible.
 Start with seasonal clothing.
 You don’t want to be late for work because you are not able to find your jacket or shoe.

 - Paint the walls if possible or put some removable wallpapers or some other type of wall decor.
-It will bring the warmth to your home.
+It will bring warmth to your home.

 - What makes the room complete is certainly the rug.
 It will both protect your floor and make the room look prettier.

 - Also, consider filling up the shelves with books, vases, plants and hanging up some photos or artwork on the walls.
 You are at liberty to style your own space the way you like.
 The scent of fresh flowers and perfumed candles may remind you of the old house and neutralize the unfamiliar scent of the house.
-Those details make the room feel more welcoming and cheer up the house.
+Those details make the room feel more welcoming and cheer up the family.

 - Do the laundry with the usual soaps and softeners.
 The aroma will bring back the previous routine and comforting memories.
 Try to recreate that familiar scent.